iTowns/itowns/docs/README.md

 exposed methods and classes in itowns, and some internal others.

-When documenting something, don't forget to check the presence of your file inside those two files:
+When documenting something, don't forget to check the presence of your file inside `docs/config.json`.

-- `docs/config.json`
-- `docs/navigation.json`

-If the file you are editing is not present, add it to each list, in the correct package for `navigations.json`.
+If the file you are editing is not present, add it to the `navigation` list, in the correct package.

 #### How to document a class